N3XT0R/laravel-migration-generator/README.md

 ## 📦 Overview

 **Laravel Migration Generator**
-_A powerful CLI tool to generate Laravel migration files from an existing MySQL database schema._
+_A powerful CLI tool to generate Laravel migration files from an existing MySQL/Postgres/MSSQL database schema._

 This tool provides a structured and extensible approach to reverse-engineering database schemas into Laravel-compatible migration files.
 It supports foreign key constraints, correct dependency order, and customizable mapping logic –